-Get ready for the wildest wine tasting in town at Zoo Uncorked (formerly Grapes with the Apes) on Sept.
-7 at the Smithsonian’s National Zoo.
+Get ready for the wildest wine tasting in town at Zoo Uncorked on Sept.
+13 at the Smithsonian’s National Zoo.
 Raise your glass for conservation and enjoy wine tastings from local and national wineries and vineyards in the beautiful setting of the Zoo.
-Dance to live music, meet exotic animals and, new this year, stroll through The Art of Conservation, an exhibition and sale of handcrafted goods from independent area artists.

 - Event Info